project8/dragonfly/doc/tutorials/kv_store.rst

       -po, --payload-only   Print only the message.payload

-The ``-po`` flag is interesting, is displays a much less verbose version of all messages, so we'll use that for now, along with ``-e`` to specify the "requests" exchange.
+The ``-po`` flag is interesting, is displays a much less verbose version of all messages, so we will use that for now, along with ``-e`` to specify the "requests" exchange.
 By default the "alerts" exchange is used.
-We don't need to specify a key with ``-k`` because the default is the all keys wildcard.
+We do not need to specify a key with ``-k`` because the default is the all keys wildcard.

 Open up either a new terminal or tmux pane (and activate your virtual environment in it)